tock/tock/doc/threat_model/README.md

 both the cost of mitigating the side channel as well as the value provided by mitigating that side channel.
 For example:

-1. Tock does not hide an application's CPU usage from other applications.
+1. Tock does not hide a process' CPU usage from other processes.
 Hiding CPU utilization generally requires making significant performance tradeoffs, and CPU utilization is not a particularly sensitive signal.

-1. Although Tock protects an application's data from unauthorized access, Tock does not hide the size of an application's data regions.
-Without virtual memory hardware, it is very difficult to hide an application's size, and that size is not particularly sensitive.
+1. Although Tock protects a process' data from unauthorized access, Tock does not hide the size of a process' data regions.
+Without virtual memory hardware, it is very difficult to hide a process' size, and that size is not particularly sensitive.

 1. It is often practical to build constant-time cryptographic API implementations, and protecting the secrecy of plaintext is valuable.
 As such, it may make sense for a Tock board to expose a cryptographic API with some side channel defenses.

-### Guaranteed Launching of Applications
+### Guaranteed Launching of Binaries

-Tock does not guarantee that applications it finds are launched.
-For example, if there is not enough RAM available to launch every application then the kernel will skip some applications.
+Tock does not guarantee that binaries it finds are launched as processes.
+For example, if there is not enough RAM available to launch every binary then the kernel will skip some binaries.

 This parallels the "first-come, first-served" resource reservation process described in [Virtualization](Virtualization.md#availability).